 (3) The nurse maintains documentation satisfactory to the board of meeting the requirements set forth in paragraphs (D)(1) and (D)(2) of this rule;

-(4) When the nursing care to be provided is in accordance with division (B)(5) of section 4723.01 of the Revised Code, the nurse has a specific current order from an individual who is authorized to practice in this state and is acting within the course of the individual's professional practice; and
+(4) When the nursing care is to be provided according to division (B)(5) of section 4723.01 of the Revised Code, the nurse has a specific current order from an individual who is authorized to practice in this state and is acting within the course of the individual's professional practice; and

-(5) The nursing care does not involve a function or procedure which is prohibited by any other law or rule.
+(5) The nursing care does not involve a function or procedure that is prohibited by any other law or rule.

 (E) A registered nurse shall, in a timely manner:

-(1) Implement any order for a client unless the registered nurse believes or should have reason to believe the order is:
+(1) Implement any order for a patient unless the registered nurse believes or should have reason to believe the order is:

 (a) Inaccurate;